sanfrancesco/prerendercloud-lambda-edge/README.md

 **(this step is only necessary if you are using an existing CloudFront distribution)**

-If you created a new CloudFront distribution per the prerequisites instructions above, you can skip this.
 If you're using an existing CloudFront distribution, you need to remove this feature.

 It has to be removed because it prevents the execution of the viewer-request function.
 This project replicates that functionality (see caveats)